I-1-2-4.Representative's Fees Subject to SSA's Authorization

 the claimant's title II and/or title XVI past-due benefits have been withheld to pay the fee.

-SSA considers any claim or asserted right under titles II, XVI or XVIII of the Social Security Act which results in the following to be a proceeding before SSA for fee purposes:
+SSA considers any claim or asserted right under titles II, XVI, or certain portions of XVIII of the Social Security Act to be a proceeding before SSA for fee purposes if it results in the following:

-an initial, revised or reconsidered determination or action by a field office (FO) or processing center (PC); or
+an initial, revised or reconsidered determination or action by a field office or processing center; or

 Proceedings that require SSA's fee authorization include, but are not limited to, services in connection with:

-an application for social security monthly benefits, supplemental security income (SSI) payment or a lump-sum death payment;
+an application for social security monthly benefits, supplemental security income payments or a lump-sum death payment;

 a request to establish or continue a period of disability;